microsoft/msphpsql/README.md

 - Build metadata may be denoted by a plus sign followed by 4 or 5 digits, such as  `1.2.3-preview+5678` or `1.2.3+5678`.
 Build metadata does not figure into the precedence order.

 ## Future Plans
-- Expand SQL Server 2016 feature support (example: Azure Active Directory)
+- Expand SQL Server feature support (example: Azure Active Directory, Always Encrypted, etc.)
 - Add more verification/fundamental tests
 - Improve performance
 - Bug fixes